 One of my personal hobby horses is disposable cups, something I’ve written about over many years on the Coffee Spot.
 I now own a remarkable number of reusable cups, made from a variety of materials, including plastic, glass, ceramics, bamboo and recycled coffee grounds!
 Any and all of these would be a great gift for your coffee-drinking friend who keeps instagramming pictures of their coffee is a disposable cup.

 Another option is to help improve someone’s coffee-drinking experience with some coffee-related kit.
 Many roasters offer gift kits of coffee and brewing equipment, ranging from a humble pour-over kit to some quite sophisticated gift pacts.
 However, I’ve not really had any new coffee kit this year (probably because of all the travelling I’ve been doing) so rather than repeat myself, take a look at what I said on the subject last year, all of which still stands!

-Talking of alternatives to books, how about a nice calendar?
+If books aren’t your thing, how about a nice calendar?
 I still have copies of this year’s Coffee Spot Calendar or there’s always the Café Art Calendar, which supports the homeless.
 Each year, hundreds of disposable cameras are distributed to homeless people in London and the best photos are chosen for the calendar.

 Finally, why not give the gift of a subscription to Caffeine Magazine?
 It’s the ideal gift for the coffee lover in your life who doesn’t live near any stockists…

 In the spirit of disclosure, I was given everything that I have written about in this guide.
 I should also point out that I wrote the copy for Volcano’s website, while the Coffee Spot Calendar is my own production, the proceeds of which go directly to me.
 The Philosophy of Coffee is published by the British Library and I get a (very small) percentage of the proceeds of every copy sold.